 This one may be hard.
 If you really want to delete yourself from the internet, you’re going to have to delete your social media accounts.
 Including some you may have forgotten about, like that embarrassing MySpace page from years ago.

 Or, if you just want to prevent strangers from seeing your content, you can update your settings to restrict public access.
 You may also then want to consider deleting old posts that don’t fit with your current life.

 You’ll also want to delete any online accounts that you’re not using, such as online shops that still have your data even though you only bought something once.
 That stale data puts you at risk of identity theft!
 Deleting these accounts is not always easy.
 Many shady websites make the process difficult or pretend to deactivate or delete your account.
 Although it may be difficult, the data security you gain from this process makes it well worth it!

 Do this: Shameless plug.
 Privacy Bee can help you manage your data deletion requests.
 It doesn’t have to be complicated; we make it simple!

 4. Opt out of data brokers

-Data brokers are tasked with collecting information from people and compiling them online.
+Data brokers are tasked with collecting information from people and compiling said information online.
 Examples of these companies include PeopleFinder and Spokeo.
-They collect information from people’s online activities and sell it to interested people mostly for advertisement purposes.
-However, some parties may acquire people’s information for illegal purposes.
+They collect information from people’s online activities and sell it to interested parties mostly for advertisement purposes.
+Bad actors, however, may acquire people’s information and use it for a variety illegal purposes.

 It’s going to take some legwork but you can go and opt out of each data broker and people search site.
 Start by doing a search for your name on different search engines and then following the lead until you find the right opt-out flow.
-It takes time but it’s the most impactful step to delete yourself from the internet!
+It takes time but it may be the most impactful step to deleting yourself from the internet!